 How to apply

-Full details of the entry requirements for admission to the DPhil in Population Health are available on the Graduate Admissions webpage for this course.
+Full details of the entry requirements for admission to the MSc in Global Health Science and Epidemiology are available on the Graduate Admissions and Funding webpage for this course.
+Applications for entry may remain open beyond this deadline, depending on the number of applications received.

 Applying to the University

-Candidates are advised to refer to the Application Guide before making an application.
-An application fee of £75 per programme is required prior to uploading your complete application.
-This application fee is waived for students currently on a programme of study at the University of Oxford.
+You are advised to refer to the application guide before making an application.
+An application fee of £75 is required prior to uploading your complete application.
+An application fee waiver will automatically be applied to applicants who reside in a World Bank low-income country.